BuzuAlexandru/PAD/README.md

 The Gateway and Service discovery will communicate via gRPC, the rest will use REST APIs for information exchange.

-**Task timeouts** can be implement by setting a maximum execution time for each request using `asyncio` in Python , and enforce **concurrent task limits** by using worker queues to control the number of tasks running simultaneously.
+**Task timeouts** can be implemented by setting a maximum execution time for each request using `asyncio` in Python , and enforce **concurrent task limits** by using worker queues to control the number of tasks running simultaneously.

 Load Balancing can be implemented using a simple counter to cycle through a list of server addresses.
 Each incoming request is directed to the next server in the list

 ## Data Management
 Each service will have its own database and use REST APIs for data access.

+## Lab 2
+1. **Circuit Breaker with Failover Mechanism**:
+   - Retry a request up to 3 times before switching to another service instance.
+   - Show error only when all services are unavailable.
+2. **Service High Availability**:
+   + Elimination of single points of failure.
+This means adding or building redundancy into the system so that failure of a component does not mean failure of the entire system.
+   * Reliable crossover.
+In redundant systems, the crossover point itself tends to become a single point of failure.
+Reliable systems must provide for reliable crossover.
+   + Detection of failures as they occur.
+If the two principles above are observed, then a user may never see a failure – but the maintenance activity must.
+3. **ELK Stack or Prometheus + Grafana for Logging** (whichever is easier to set-up):
+   - ELK Stack (Elasticsearch, Logstash, Kibana) or Prometheus + Grafana for aggregating logs and metrics from all services.
+   - Provides centralized logging, real-time metrics, and alerting.

+4. **Microservice-based 2-Phase Commit**:
+   - 2-Phase Commit: Ensures atomicity across multiple microservices (databases) by committing changes in two phases.
+   - Long-running saga transactions: As an alternative to 2PC, using a saga pattern with a coordinator to manage long transactions across services.

+5. **Consistent Hashing for Cache**:
+   - Distribute cache data across multiple nodes using consistent hashing to reduce cache reorganization.
+   - Done using Redis Clusters.

+6. **Database Redundancy/Replication with Failover**:
+   - Using database replication techniques (PostgreSQL master-slave replication) to create multiple replicas.
+   - Automatic failover to secondary database instances in case of primary database failure.
+   - Minimum 3 replicas for redundancy.

+7. **Data Warehouse and ETL**:
+   - ETL (Extract, Transform, Load): Implement periodic ETL processes to aggregate data from various services' databases into a Data Warehouse for analytics and reporting.

+These technologies and techniques ensure the system is fault-tolerant, scalable, and efficient, with improved monitoring, high availability, and data integrity across microservices.
+## Endpoints
+### 0. **Initialize gacha database endpoint**
+- **Endpoint**: `/initdb`
+- **Method**: `GET`
+- **Description**: Introduces items into the gacha db to be able to perform pulls.
 ### 1. **Account Service Endpoints**
 #### 1.1 **User Registration Endpoint**
-- **Endpoint**: `/account/register`
+- **Endpoint**: `/register`
 - **Method**: `POST`
 - **Description**: Registers a new user.
 - **Request Data**: